malte-wessel/react-custom-scrollbars/README.md

 #### Props

-The following properties expect a react element to be returned.
-You can customize the element to your needs.

 * `onScroll`: (Function) Event handler.
 Will be called with the native scroll event and some handy values about the current position.
   * **Signature**: `onScroll(event, values)`
   * `event`: (Event) Native onScroll event